european-dynamics-rnd/circuloos-data-platform/Readme.md

 Please go throu the demo and then try to connect to the ED CIRCULOOS Platform.
 To send **REAL data** from you pilot please chose a unique **NGSILD-Tenant** to ensure proper data separation form other partner data.

+# Providing Pilot data to the CIRCULOOS Data platform

+To provide/send data to the CIRCULOOS data platform you have 2 available options:
+- To provide your data by sending it as a valid NGSI-LD JSON to the Orion-LD.
+With these option you have to implement an mechanism to receive the Authedication token from the CIRCULOOS Keycload and provide the token along side your NGSI-LD JSON
+- Utilizing the NGSI-LD Federation scheme.
+With these scheme selected data received on your local Orion-LD will be forwarded to the CIRCULOOS Orion-LD.
+See [Readme_federation.md](./circuloos-registration-to-entities/Readme_federation.md) for more information.

 # Demo